Voilett-Roze/asus/USB-Disk-Check-at-Boot-Version-2.md

     echo -e "\nStarting '$CHKCMD $1' at $(date)" >> $CHKLOG
     $CHKCMD "$1" >> $CHKLOG 2>&1

 This advanced script borrows heavily from the router's own built-in disk checker, `/usr/sbin/app_fsck.sh`.
+In fact you may want to use `pre-mount` as a simple wrapper for that built-in script.
+However, that script does have some limitations or use options that you find undesirable.